 If there is anything in the Attachment of Earnings Order that you don't agree with, both you and/or your creditor have 14 days to tell the court you disagree with its terms.
 Write to the court and retain a copy of the letter.
 The court will hold a private hearing with the district judge.
 You should take all details of your other debts and your budget in order to reinforce your claim.

 If you are under an Attachment of Earnings Order and want to change it you need to fill in an N244 form to vary or change the order as your circumstances have changed.
 This could be that your circumstances at work have changed or you cannot afford the payments.
 There is a fee for this application.
-It is usually for £65, but if you are on a low income or on benefits you may not have to pay the fee.
+It is usually for £155, but if you are on a low income or on benefits you may not have to pay the fee, but you will have to go to a private hearing at the court to explain why you can't pay the money.